Combining clustering of variables and feature selection using random forests: Description of the methodology

-\paragraph{Random Forests.} A Random Forests (RF in the sequel) predictor is obtained by aggregating a collection of randomly perturbed decision trees.
-The randomness comes at two levels: the individuals level with a preliminary bootstrap sample draw, and the variables level with random variables subsamples draws before splitting a node of a tree.
-The main idea is to build diverse trees, which is mandatory to gain with the aggregation.
+A Random Forests (RF in the sequel) predictor is obtained by aggregating a collection of randomly perturbed decision trees.
+The randomness comes at two levels: the individuals level with a preliminary bootstrap sample draw, and the variables level with random variables sub-samples draws before splitting a node of a tree.

-Let us denote by $\hat{h}_1, \ldots, \hat{h}_q$ an ensemble of binary tree predictors.
+Let $\hat{h}_1, \ldots, \hat{h}_q$ be an ensemble of $q$ binary tree predictors.
+The number of trees $q$ is usually set to several hundreds.
 Each tree is a piece-wise constant function, which associates a class label for every input vector.
 A binary tree is made of internal nodes (which are split in two children nodes) and leaves (also called terminal nodes).
 The collection of the leaves forms a partition of the input space.
-The first node (which contains all data) is called the root of the tree.
-A node is pure if it contains observations belonging to the same class.
+The first node (which contains all data) is called the root of the tree, and a node is pure if it contains observations belonging to the same class.
 Finally each internal node $t$ is split according to a splitting variable $X^{j_t}$ and a splitting value $v_t$.

-Let us detail RF methodology in the following algorithm, which is implemented in the {\tt randomForest} R package \citep{randomForest}.
+RF methodology is detailed in the following algorithm, which is implemented in the {\tt randomForest} R package \citep{randomForest}.

-{\bf Input:} a learning sample of size $n$ and an input vector $X$.
+{\sc Input:} a learning sample of size $n$ and an input vector $X$.

-{\bf Goal:} predict the class label associated to $X$.
+{\sc Goal:} predict the class label associated to $X$.

-\begin{itemize} \item {\bf For each $l=1, \ldots, q$} :
+\begin{itemize} \item For each $l=1, \ldots, q$ :

-\begin{itemize} \item {\bf Bootstrap sample.} Draw a bootstrap sample of the learning set, by randomly choosing $n$ observations among the $n$ available, with replacement. \item {\bf Tree construction.}
+\begin{itemize} \item {\sc Bootstrap sample.} Draw a bootstrap sample of the learning set, by randomly choosing $n$ observations among the $n$ available, with replacement. \item {\sc Tree construction.}